If you are doing a literature review as part of your capstone project, please see this document for guidance on format and structure.

 e.
 Analysis and synthesis

-A good way to develop a protocol is to use PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses).
-PRISMA is a set of reporting standards for sharing your findings with the research community.
+A good way to develop a protocol is to use the PRISMA-P checklist.
+PRISMA-P is an extension of PRISMA 2020, a set of reporting standards for sharing your findings with the research community.

 Use the PRISMA checklist and the PRISMA flow chart to help make sure your review is as thorough as possible.